aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/chart-interactivity/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Chart Interactivity
+# Create Interactive Chart Java

 ## Introduction

-Interactive charts add a new dimension to data visualization, allowing users to explore and understand data better.
-In this tutorial, we'll show you how to create interactive charts using Aspose.Cells for Java.
-You'll learn how to add features like tooltips, data labels, and drill-down functionality to your charts, making your data presentations more engaging.
+Interactive charts give your users the ability to explore data points, see details on hover, and even drill into deeper datasets—all without leaving the spreadsheet.
+In this tutorial you’ll learn **how to create interactive chart Java** applications using Aspose.Cells.
+We'll walk through adding tooltips, data labels, and implementing a drill‑down experience, so your charts become more engaging and informative.

+## Quick Answers
+- **What library is used?** Aspose.Cells for Java
+- **Can I add tooltips to chart?** Yes, using the NSeries data‑label API
+- **Is drill‑down supported?** Yes, by attaching hyperlinks to data points
+- **What file format is produced?** Standard XLSX workbook with embedded charts
+- **Do I need a license?** A free trial works for evaluation; a commercial license is required for production

 ## Prerequisites

-Before we get started, make sure you have the following prerequisites:
+Before we dive in, make sure you have:

-- Java Development Environment
+- A Java development environment (JDK 8+ recommended)
-- Aspose.Cells for Java Library (Download from [here](https://releases.aspose.com/cells/java/)
+- Aspose.Cells for Java library (download from the official [Aspose release page](https://releases.aspose.com/cells/java/))
+- A sample Excel file named **data.xlsx** containing the data you want to visualize

-## Step 1: Setting up Your Java Project
+## Step 1: Setting Up Your Java Project

-1. Create a new Java project in your favorite IDE.
+1. Create a new Java project in your favorite IDE (IntelliJ IDEA, Eclipse, VS Code, etc.).
-2. Add the Aspose.Cells for Java library to your project by including the JAR file.
+2. Add the Aspose.Cells JAR to your project’s classpath—either by placing the JAR in the `libs` folder or by adding the Maven/Gradle dependency.

 ## Step 2: Loading Data

-To create interactive charts, you need data.
-Let's start by loading some sample data from an Excel file using Aspose.Cells.
+To build an interactive chart you first need a worksheet with data.
+The snippet below opens an existing workbook and grabs the first worksheet.

 ```java
 // Load the Excel file